 \subsection{Literature Review}

 As matrix multiplication is a fundamental algebraic operation, distributed approximate matrix multiplication has been investigated in many contexts.
-In the big-data paradigm, computation and storage are distributed, so that computer processing architectures can be devised for efficiently performing this operation \cite{choi1994pumma,van1997summa}.
+In the big-data paradigm, computation and storage are distributed, hence computer processing architectures can be devised for efficiently performing this operation \cite{choi1994pumma,van1997summa}.
 In a cloud-computing setting, distributed matrix computation is investigated in \cite{gupta2018oversketch,kim2019mpec}.
-DNN training through back-propagation involves large matrix multiplication: distributed matrix computation for this scenario is studied in \cite{plancher2019application,son2018distributed}.
-More recently, the problem of ``stragglers'' has emerged as a promising research direction.
-In many distributed computation platforms such as Amazon Web Services Lambda and Google Cloud Functions distributed computation can be held back by a set of workers which take much longer than the median job time \cite{dean2013tail}.
+Distributed matrix computation for DNN training through back-propagation which involves multiplication of large matrices is studied in \cite{plancher2019application,son2018distributed}.
+More recently, the problem of ``stragglers'' has been recognized as an important issue.
+In many distributed computation platforms such as Amazon Web Services Lambda and Google Cloud Functions, distributed computation can be held back by a set of workers which take much longer than the median job time \cite{dean2013tail}.
 Such random delays decrease the overall computational efficiency of the system.
-To mitigate the effect of struggles, coding for matrix multiplication can be applied \cite{lee2017speeding}.
-Since its inception in \cite{lee2015speeding}, this research received much attention in the literature.
+To mitigate the effect of straggles, coding for matrix multiplication can be applied \cite{lee2017speeding}.
+Since its inception in \cite{lee2017speeding}, this line of research received significant attention in the literature.
 In \cite{wang2015using}, the authors use the theory of extreme order statistics to analyze how task replication reduces latency.
 In \cite{dutta2016short}, the authors introduce redundant computations in a coding theory inspired fashion, for computing linear transforms of long vectors.
 Product codes for distributed matrix multiplication are studied in \cite{baharav2018straggler}.
-A new class of codes, polynomial codes, is proposed in \cite{yu2017polynomial}, and their optimality is argued for the struggling problem.
-The above literature focuses on minimizing the time for completing a computation tasks: one can also consider the issue of approximate computation.
-In \cite{gupta2018oversketch}, the authors consider the approximate matrix computation scenario and propose OverSketch, an algorithm that uses matrix sketching to approximate matrix multiplication.
+A new class of codes, called polynomial codes, is proposed in \cite{yu2017polynomial}, and their optimality is argued for the straggler problem.
+While the above literature focuses on minimizing the time for completing a computation task, one can also consider approximate computation.
+Along these lines, in \cite{gupta2018oversketch}, the authors propose OverSketch, an algorithm that uses matrix sketching to approximate matrix multiplication.